0

 Alumni of the College of Beauvais include Jean Racine, Nicolas Boileau, Jean-Jacques Rousseau, Charles Perrault, Cyrano de Bergerac and Claude Nicolas Ledoux etc.

-Text imported from Wikipedia article "Collège de Beauvais" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Collège de Beauvais" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants